 Report bill posters

-If you spot illegal bill posters, report it to us by using our online form.
+If you spot illegal bill posters, you can report it to us using our online form.

 Display posters legally